bl4ck5un/bib2html/README.md

 * `css`: content of `css.bib` file (or an empty string if the file does not exist).

-The example template `example/plain.html` can be used as a reference.
+The example template `example/plain.html` provides typical functionalities and can be used as a reference.
 In general, you should be able turn the HTML of your current publication page into a template with only a few lines of code.